 I am an incoming Columbia College freshman.
 Can I register for classes before my first year starts?

-If you have been accepted to Columbia College for Fall 2018, you can take classes in the summer before your studies begin by applying to the Undergraduate Visiting Program.
-Please consult with a Summer Sessions Advisor at email@example.com to obtain proper application instructions.
+If you have been accepted to Columbia College for Fall 2020, you can take classes in the summer before your studies begin by applying to the Undergraduate Visiting Program.
+Please consult with an Admissions Counselor at email@example.com to obtain proper application instructions.

 I am an incoming Columbia College student.
 Do I need transcripts from my previous college before I transferred?

 Transcripts are generally required for all summer program applications.
-Please check with a Summer Sessions Advisor to confirm.
+Please check with an Admissions Counselor at firstname.lastname@example.org to confirm.